aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ## How to Deploy

+You can deploy CarbonLake Quickstart through the quick setup process, or through the manual setup process.
+Read on for information about each.

 ### Prepare your environment and launch CarbonLake (Quick Setup)

 1. Navigate to CDK Directory --> `cd <the directory of this readme>`